tsuru/tsuru.github.io/_posts/2015-05-07-tsuru-server-0-11-0-is-out.markdown

 Some features worth highlighting are listed below:

 * Pool management overhaul.
 Now pools are a concept independent on the Docker provisioner.
 Users can now have multiple pools associated with each team.
 If that’s the case, when creating a new application, users will be able to choose which pool they want to use to deploy it;
 * Node auto scaling.
 It’s now possible to enable automatic scaling of Docker nodes, this will add or remove nodes according to rules specified in your tsuru.conf file.
 There's a dedicated page in our documentation for [node autoscaling](http://docs.tsuru.io/en/stable/advanced_topics/node_scaling.html).
-Check the short [demonstration video below](#node-auto-scale-demonstration).
+Check the short demonstration video below.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/l6FOOnxLLiQ" frameborder="0" allowfullscreen></iframe>

 Backward incompatible changes
 =============================